 Whether you’re a student or counselor, everyone loves something about fall! ’Tis the season for cozy sweaters, warm drinks, apple picking, Halloween costumes, and more.
 But while there’s a lot of fun to be had, there’s also a lot of exciting life changes on the horizon that students still need to plan for.
 Work these college planning to-do’s into your fall plans and help your students set themselves up for success as we head toward the end of the calendar year.

 General monthly planning

-- High school freshmen: Get involved!
+- 9th grade: Get involved!
 Now that freshmen have gotten the hang of things, they should start joining clubs and getting involved at their school and in their community.

-- High school juniors: If they haven’t already, now is the time for juniors to start building their college lists.
-This doesn’t mean conduct all research now, but thinking ahead and building a college search spreadsheet will set them up for success.
+- 11th grade: If they haven’t already, now is a great time for juniors to start building their college lists.
+This doesn’t mean they have to conduct all their research now, but thinking ahead and creating a college search spreadsheet will set them up for success.